Hamilton, Gustaf David

-In July 1758, Hamilton assumed overall command of the Swedish army operating in Pomerania, thus succeeding to von Rosen.
+On July 4, 1758, Hamilton assumed overall command of the Swedish army operating in Pomerania, thus succeeding to von Rosen.
 A large part of his army (more than 5,000 men already suffered from food poisoning after eating over salted pork.
 Fortunately, Hamilton received important reinforcements from Sweden.
 This allowed him to plan an offensive towards Berlin.
+On July 24, he was promoted to general of infantry.
 During the following campaign in Pomerania, his army made steady progress towards Berlin but it had insufficient light troops to protect its lines of communication and was finally forced to retire towards Stralsund.
 On December 19, after his unsuccessful offensive, Hamilton was relieved from his command by the Swedish Rådet.

 Hamilton was the complete opposite of von Rosen.
 He seems to have always kept his surrounding in a good mood, always joking and often with clever commentaries.
 He did not care to keep any respect for his person.
 He considered that he may not have been completely fit for the charge of commander-in-chief of the Swedish field army in Pomerania.
 Anyhow, he always wanted to attack the enemy.
 To his defence, one can say that he never received any clear instructions concerning the operations of his army and about the intended cooperation with the Russian army in East Pomerania (Hinterpommern).
 He often had to make hard decisions, often relying on the advice of his generals: Lantingshausen, Fersen and Ehrensvärd.
 He also relied on advices from his aides-de-camp Colonel Karl Adlerfelt and Arvid Niklas von Höpken, a brother of Anders Johan von Höpken, the highest ranking man in the Rådet (Council).